alexwillman/Project1-GNS3-Mid-Size-Company-Network/08-pfSense-configuration.md

 From the console menu, select option 2: Set interface(s) IP address

-!!!**THE IP ADDRESS CONFIGURED SHOULD BE ON THE SAME SUBNET AS THE ADDRESS FOUND IN STEP 1**!!!
+!!!**THE IP ADDRESS CONFIGURED MUST BE ON THE SAME SUBNET AS THE ADDRESS FOUND IN STEP 1**!!!
 ```
 Enter the number of the interface you wish to configure: 2
 Configure IPv4 address LAN interface via DHCP?: n